 |Colour||Weight (kg)||Weight (lb)|

-- Shoes - designed with a raised heel of 0.5" to 1.5" and one or two metatarsal straps.
+- Shoes — Designed with a raised heel of 0.5" to 1.5" and one or two metatarsal straps.
 The raised heel allows for a deeper squat under the bar and helps to maintain an upright torso.
-Rigid soles of the shoes help to resist compression under heavy loads.
+The rigid soles of the shoes help to resist compression under heavy loads.